Grace Blakeley

 Grace Blakeley (born 26 June 1993) is an English economics and politics commentator, columnist, journalist and author.
 She is a staff writer for Tribune and panelist on TalkTV.
 She was previously the economics commentator of the New Statesman and has contributed to Novara Media.

 Early life

 Grace Blakeley was born in Basingstoke in Hampshire, England.
 She is half Welsh on her father's side.
-She was privately educated to GCSE level at Lord Wandsworth College, where she captained the girls' rounders team, and later attended the Sixth Form College, Farnborough.
+She was privately educated to GCSE level at Lord Wandsworth College, and later attended the Sixth Form College, Farnborough.
 She studied philosophy, politics and economics at St Peter's College, Oxford, graduating with a first class honours degree.
 Blakeley then obtained a master's degree in African studies at St Antony's College, Oxford.
 After graduating, she worked as a management consultant for KPMG in their Public Sector and Healthcare Practice division.
 Blakeley then worked as a research fellow for a year at a left-wing think tank, the Institute for Public Policy Research, in Manchester, specialising in regional economic policy.